krasimir/kuker/README.md

 ## How it works

 The extension has a [content script](https://developer.chrome.com/extensions/content_scripts) that injects a variable in the global space `__kuker__is_here__`.
 If that variable is there the integrated emitters start calling `window.postMessage`.
 These calls gets picked up by the extension and we see some content in the dev tools.
+Which means that if you don't have the extension the emitters are doing nothing.

 ## Misc